mautic/developer-documentation-new/docs/design/notifications.rst

 Example usage
 -------------

-Here's an example of how to create a notification when a Contact export is scheduled:
+Here's how to create a notification when you schedule a Contact export:

 .. code-block:: php